Oldcharm/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Hi!
+I am a senior in physics at UIUC.
+I am graduating in the spring, and I will apply for Ph.D. this fall.

+My research focuses on theoretical biophysics and ecology.
+I am particularly interested in using simple models to explain quantitative laws found at the cellular level, such as cell size control and cell cycle-dependent transcription.
+I am also interested in modeling and analyzing complex ecology communities.
+My interests in ecology include life history strategies of microbiomes and phylogenetic biodiversity.

+Currently, I am lucky to work in Ido Golding's Lab and James O'Dwyer's Lab at UIUC for my undergraduate research.
+Previously, I visited Peking University for several months.
+At PKU, I investigated the effect of single-cell variability in growth traits on population dynamics with Jie Lin.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Yichao-CV-122021a.pdf" "newtab" >}}resumé{{< /staticref >}}.